Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

   As Gentoo, it uses OpenRC.
 Also, it is minimalist, secure by default and allows to easilly mix and update binary and source based packages.

-Why not using one of the popular NAS distribution like FreeNAS or NAS4Free?
+Why not use one of the popular NAS distribution like FreeNAS or NAS4Free?
 As a power user, I like having full control over my server, so I prefer to use a minimalist distribution on which I can build my system as I want and install whatever I want.